F. THE RECORD ON APPEAL

 Subdivision (a).
 The docketing of an appeal under these rules takes place when the clerk of the appellate court receives a copy of the notice of appeal from the trial court clerk.
 Under this subdivision the clerk of the appellate court files the record immediately upon its receipt and notifies all parties of the date on which the record was filed.

 Subdivision (b).
-The failure of a party to file the transcript or statement within the time specified in Rule 24 may result in dismissal of the appeal upon motion.
+The failure of a party to file the transcript or statement within the time specified in Rule 24 may result in dismissal of the appeal on the appellate court's own initiative or upon motion.
 The motion should be in the form set forth in Rule 22 of these rules.
 Nothing in this rule permits the dismissal of an appeal due to the errors or omissions of the clerk of the trial court.

 Advisory Commission Comments .